ORGANIC MECHANICS

 Understanding the Fascial System

 Fascia is the dense, web-like connective tissue that surrounds and interconnects every muscle, bone, nerve, and organ in your body.
 Think of it like a three-dimensional web that holds everything in place.
 When it's healthy, fascia is flexible, hydrated, and moves freely.
-Your body works the way it's supposed to.

 This is why so many people get temporary relief from traditional massage but the pain keeps coming back.
 They're treating muscles when the real problem is the fascia underneath.